List of Madagascar (franchise) characters: Horst

 Horst (voiced by Jeff Bennett) is a blue-eyed black lemur.
 As said by Clover in the episode "My Fair Foosa", not much is known about him.
 He is kind of a loner, fears change, and is always seen holding a beverage in a coconut shell which he has a habit of accidentally spilling.
 It was also revealed in the same episode that he was married to a fossa named Mary Ann but she mauled him twice because of his snoring.
 The two eventually got back together in the series finale.
 Horst often performs as a DJ under the stage name "DJ Glitter-Bunz".

 Hector

-Hector (voiced by Jeff Bennett) is an incredibly moody black-and-white ruffed lemur.
+Hector (voiced by Jeff Bennett) is an incredibly moody elderly black-and-white ruffed lemur.
 According to Maurice, Hector hates everybody and everything.
 Despite his bitterness, he does admit that King Julien is doing a better job than the previous kings, even though he is one of the few unwilling to go along with Julien's crazy schemes.
 Hector is in charge of the Lemur Kingdom's mango supply as the "Prime Minister of Mangoes".
 In the episode "The Butterfly War" he is revealed to be a war veteran.